 Consider, for example, a series of microservices deliveries.
 With a team using the same tools and following the same tactics, deployments can take place more quickly and with fewer roadblocks and miscommunication.
 With more IT support through continuous delivery and more productive development teams, the entire organization can flourish and grow.

 2. Modernization Opportunities

-When an organization undertakes an overhaul or merging of its tool and strategies, more thought is put into modernizing tools and strategies.
+When an organization undertakes an overhaul or merging of its tool and strategies, it can put more thought into modernizing them.
 The development team can focus on training for updated architecture strategies, and the organization can adopt better tools.
-To gain the support of your team, you can even make it a collaborative effort – allow your IT and development team to research, trial, and choose their preferred tools and build their own workflows.
-All resulting in in an improved software development cycle.
+To gain the support of your team, you can even make it a collaborative effort.
+Allow your IT and development teams to research, trial, and choose their preferred tools and build their own workflows.
+All result in an improved software development cycle.